nharjes/nharjes/README.md

 <img align="right" alt="Coding" height="250" width="200" src="https://31.media.tumblr.com/4717a813263f471b0def42d70c835ad5/tumblr_mtw0ojDUCQ1ru39xmo1_500.gif">

-🍕 I'm not just an aspiring engineer; I'm also a pizza addict!
+🍕 I'm not just an aspiring Developer; I'm also a pizza addict!
 When I'm not coding, you'll likely find me savoring a slice of my favorite pizza.

 ☕ I'm a coffee connoisseur.
 There's nothing like a good cup of coffee to fuel my coding sessions and keep me inspired.